 - Identify your target audience

-- Develop a social media strategy that is tailored to the needs of your target audience
+- Develop a social media strategy tailored to your target audience’s needs.

 - Monitor what is being said about your online